appacademy-prep-work/appacademy-prep-work.github.io/_includes/non-technical-interview.md

 2. Why do you want to become a developer?
 3. How will App Academy help you achieve your goal? (i.e. Why a bootcamp?
 Why App Academy specifically?)

 Don't overcomplicate this.
 Keep it easy, fun and simple for you and your interviewer.

-### Outline

-Here's a sample outline to help you get the idea.
-You should write down your own outline with the details
+Here's a sample outline to help you get the idea:

 #### Beginning